dbrattli/Expression/README.md

         assert False
 ```

-Using `match` as a context manager will make sure that a case was found.
+Using `match` as a context manager will make sure that a case was
+actually found.
 You might need need to have a default handler to avoid
 `MatchFailureError`.

 Test cases may be additionally be wrapped in a function to have a match